ZertoPublic/Zerto-Site-Deployment/APIWrapper-Examples/README.md

 ## BulkVRADeployment-Wrapper.ps1

 This script automates the deployment of VRAs based on the hosts in the specified CSV file using the Zerto API.
 The CSV is required to be filled out before running the script in order to utilize the necessary vCenter resources when creating the VRAs.
 Please note this script is intended to be used only with ESXi hosts 5.5 and newer.
 The script doesn't call for a host root password and is instead using the Zerto VRA VIB deployment that was introduced in ZVR 4.5.

 ### Prerequisites

 Environment Requirements:

-- PowerShell Core
+- Windows PowerShell or PowerShell Core
 - Zerto API Wrapper PowerShell Module (https://github.com/ZertoPublic/ZertoApiWrapper)
 - Network access to the Zerto Virtual Manager(s) (ZVMs), use the target site ZVM for storage info to be populated
 - Applicable versions of Zerto Products script has been tested on.